freebsd/freebsd-src/MdePkg/Library/StackCheckLib/Readme.md

 ## Introduction and Library Instances

-`StackCheckLib` contains the required functionality for initializing the stack cookie value, checking the value, and triggering an interrupt when a mismatch occurs.
+`StackCheckLib` contains the required functionality for initializing the stack cookie value (based on a randomly generated value during build time), checking the value, and triggering an interrupt when a mismatch occurs.
 The stack cookie is a random value placed on the stack between the stack variables and the return address so that continuously writing past the stack variables will cause the stack cookie to be overwritten.
 Before the function returns, the stack cookie value will be checked and if there is a mismatch then `StackCheckLib` handles the failure.

 Because UEFI doesn't use the C runtime libraries provided by MSVC, the stack check code is written in assembly within this library.
 GCC and Clang compilers have built-in support for stack cookie checking, so this library only handles failures.

-### StackCheckLibStaticInit

-`StackCheckLibStaticInit` is an instance of `StackCheckLib` which does not update the stack cookie value for the module at runtime.
-It's always preferable to use `StackCheckLibDynamicInit` for improved security but there are cases where the stack cookie global cannot be written to such as in execute-in-place (XIP) modules and during the Cache-as-RAM (CAR) phase of the boot process.
 The stack cookie value is initialized at compile time via updates to the AutoGen process.
 Each module will define `STACK_COOKIE_VALUE` which is used for the module stack cookie value.

+The entry point libraries under `MdePkg/DynamicStackCookieEntryPointLib/` update the stack cookie value at runtime for improved security, but there are cases where the stack cookie global cannot be written to such as in execute-in-place (XIP) modules and during the temporary RAM phase of the boot process.
+It is always preferable to use one of the dynamic stack cookie entry points when possible.

+### StackCheckLib

+`StackCheckLib` provides the stack cookie checking functionality per architecture and toolchain.
+The currently supported pairs are IA32{GCC,MSVC}, X64{GCC, MSVC}, ARM{GCC, MSVC}, and AARCH64{GCC, MSVC}. `StackCheckLib` is agnostic as to whether the stack cookie was updated during build time or run time; it simply checks the cookie in the MSVC case and in both GCC and MSVC responds to stack cookie checking failures.

+To add support for other architectures/toolchains, additional assembly files should be added to `StackCheckLib.inf` and scoped to that architecture/toolchain.

+Note: Stack cookie failures generate exceptions and SEC and PEI_CORE may not have exception handlers registered.
+In order to safely use stack cookie checking in these phases, a platform should implement exception handlers because unhandled exceptions may lead to a hung system state.
+If a platform does not implement exception handlers in SEC and PEI_CORE, it is recommended to use `StackCheckLibNull` for these phases, except for development purposes.

-### StackCheckLibDynamicInit
+### DynamicStackCookieEntryPointLib

-This section is future work.
-The below is the proposed instance.

-`StackCheckLibDynamicInit` is an instance of `StackCheckLib` which updates the stack cookie value for the module at runtime.
+Each EntryPoint lib under `MdePkg/DynamicStackCookieEntryPointLib/` is an instance of that module type entry point lib which updates the stack cookie value for the module at runtime.
 This is the preferred method for stack cookie initialization as it provides improved security.
-The stack cookie value is initialized at runtime by calling `GetRandomNumber32()` or `GetRandomNumber64()` to generate a random value via the platform's random number generator protocol.
-If the random number generator returns an error, then the value will still have the build-time randomized value to fall back on.
+The stack cookie value is initialized at runtime in `_ModuleEntryPoint` by calling `rdrand` on x86 and `RNDR` on AARCH64.
+If the random number generator is not supported on that platform or otherwise returns an error, then the value will still have the build-time randomized value to fall back on.

+Typically, dynamic cookies cannot be used for SEC, PEI_CORE, and PEIM modules, due to the lack of the ability to write to globals for many architectures.
+If a given platform can write to globals during these phases, it is recommended to use the provided dynamic stack cookie entry point lib for those types.
+Note that SEC does not have a universal entry point, so there is no dynamic stack cookie entry point lib there.

+The dynamic stack cookie entry point lib is used in place of the standard entry point lib, e.g. for UefiDriverEntryPoint to have dynamic stack cookies, a platform would remove MdePkg/Library/UefiDriverEntryPoint/UefiDriverEntryPoint.inf from its DSC and instead include MdePkg/Library/DynamicStackCookieEntryPointLib/UefiDriverEntryPoint.inf.

+See the Usage section for other ways of including these libraries.

+Note: Standalone MM Core support for dynamic cookies for AARCH64 is currently not supported, due to the unique entry point mechanism there.
+This support will be added at a future date.

 ### StackCheckLibNull

 `StackCheckLibNull` is an instance of `StackCheckLib` which does not perform any stack cookie checks.
 This is useful for modules which will fail if stack cookie checks are inserted.
-Of course, this is not recommended for production code.
+Of course, this is not recommended for production code outside of SEC and PEI_CORE.

 ## How Failures are Handled